999pingGG/flecs-luajit/README.md

 ## How to build and run the tests

-- Run `utils/preprocess.sh` from the project root.
-This will generate the FFI cdefs for Flecs from `libs/flecs/flecs.h`, append `src/ecs.lua` and generate the final Lua file, ready to use, in `distr/ecs.lua`. `utils/preprocess.bat` does the same for Windows, you just need to have `cl.exe` available in your `PATH`.
-One way to do it is by executing it in a "Command Prompt for VS 20xx", available from the start menu.
+- Do a standard CMake build.
+This will automagically run `utils/preprocess.(sh|bat)` having the project root as the current working directory every time the Lua source or the Flecs header change.
+The script generates the FFI cdefs for Flecs from `libs/flecs/flecs.h`, appends `src/ecs.lua` and generates the final Lua file, ready to use, in `distr/ecs.lua`.
+In Windows, you need to have `cl.exe` available in your `PATH`.
+One way to do it is by executing it in a "Command Prompt for VS 20xx," available from the start menu.
 The output is equivalent to LuaJIT, but it is uglier.
-I wouldn't use it to generate the distribution Lua file that is to be commited.
+I wouldn't use it to generate the distribution Lua file that is to be committed.
-- Do a standard CMake build.
 - Download, compile and install LuaJIT following the directions in the [official webpage](https://luajit.org/), or just install it from your distro's package repositories, but I don't personally use those.
-- When running the test program, pass the full path to the file originally placed in `distr/ecs.lua` as the first argument and the path to `src/tests.lua` as the second argument.
-You can set those in your IDE.
-- For Windows, after compiling LuaJIT, copy or symlink `lua51.lib` found at `luajit/src` after the build to a new directory under this project's root `libs/luajit`.
+For Windows, after compiling LuaJIT, copy or symlink `lua51.lib` found at `luajit/src` after the build to a new directory under this project's root `libs/luajit`.
 Copy `lua.h`, `luaconf.h`, `lualib.h` and `lauxlib.h` to a new directory `libs/lua/luajit-2.1`.
-Blame Windows for not having a standard way to install development libraries.
+Blame W*ndows for not having a standard way to install development libraries.
+- When running the test program, make sure the `distr/ecs.lua` and `src/tests.lua` files are available in the current working directory.
+CMake takes care of this automatically (copies the files to the binary directory).

 ## Embedding into another app